mks65/slides/13_strings.md

 * `char s[256];`
    * Declares a mutable array of 256 bytes.
-   * No speciic characters are saved to memory.
+   * No specific characters are saved to memory.
    * No guarantee of a NULL character at any position.

 --